 Lady Howard of Tavistock

-I’m Mary with a story, which many a folk could tell,
+I am Mary with a story, which many of you might tell,

-Of the men you love, and those you don’t, who condemn us all to hell
+Of those you love, and those you don’t, who condemn us all to hell

 My own tale is a cursed one, that’s told from days of yore